ulfeng/Interview-questions/README.md

 ```
       semicolons(分号) are technically optional in JavaScript

-7. What is "NaN"?
+7.What is "NaN"?
 What is the type?
 How can you reliably test if a value is
 equal to "NaN"?
 ```javascript
         // means not a number